-This deliverable D4.2 is the result of the joint effort by all contributing partners during the first part of the project.
+This deliverable D4.9 is the result of the joint effort by all contributing partners during the development of the project.

-The work proceeded along three directions:
+The work proceeded along four directions:

 - The design of the architecture of the SEMIoTICS Monitoring Component.
 The result of this thread is presented in the section 2 "Monitoring Management" - The investigation and selection of the suitable approaches for prediction and diagnosis.
 The resulting selection is presented in section 3 "Predictive Mechanisms" and 4 "Diagnosis Mechanisms". - The scouting and experimentation of the technologies (e.g. software libraries, services, datasets) enabling the implementation of the SEMIoTICS Monitoring Component.
-The results of this thread of work informed the architecture presented in section 2.
+The results of this thread of work informed the architecture presented in section 2. - The implementation of a prototype of the MPD component.
+The results of this thread are reported in sections 2.6 "Using the MPD Component" and 5 "Implementation aspects".